-Aromatherapy massage is a multi-sensory experience, involving touch, sound as well as the wonderful smell of essential oils to facilitate a deep state of relaxation.
+Aromatherapy massage is a multisensory experience, involving touch, sound as well as wonderful smell of essential oils to facilitate a deep state of relaxation.
 The body responds to touch and the mind associates certain aromas with specific emotions and memories, and both these aspects combined can induce deep relaxation and a feeling of well-being.

 The use of essential oils specifically blended to suit the client’s needs is an important part of the process: essential oils come from plants, they are completely natural, and have a range of powerful properties.
 The qualified aromatherapist is trained to understand which oils will be suited to help each person, and how to blend them to best effect.

 Aromatherapy is holistic: this means that it approaches the client as a whole person, not just the part that may be hurting, and finds a blend of essential oils and a treatment approach that is unique to the person’s needs, including the spiritual, emotional, mental as well as physical aspects of their health, because they are so interrelated.

-This holistic approach that I use is inherent in the art of blending oils for the individual, and with the involvement of that individual person.
-Aromatherapists may belong to a recognised professional body, such the one I belong to: IFPA (International Federation of Professional Aromatherapists), which regulates qualifications, safety standards and continuing professional development.
+It is a complementary therapy, which means it can be used alongside conventional medicine, and it is gaining recognition in medical practice.
+It cannotcure illnesses as such, but it can change the way you cope with it, and by reducing stress it can help the healing process.The practising aromatherapist must be knowledgeable about the possible effects of essential oils with different medical conditions, and use them with great care, and with the correct dosage.
+Aromatherapists may belong to a recognized professional body, such the one I belong to: IFPA (International Federation of Professional Aromatherapists), which regulates qualifications, safety standards and continuing professional development.
 However, this is not a legal requirement to practice, so be sure to check your aromatherapist’s qualifications.